Krutikaa04/JavaScript-Stopwatch/README.md

 # JavaScript-Stopwatch
-A very basic JavaScript project made by using HTML, CSS, Javascript
+A basic JavaScript project made by using HTML, CSS, Javascript.
+Helpful in understanding of implementation of logic in Javascript.